australia outback

 Update March 1, 2009 - The Victorian bushfires death toll has raised to 210, 37 people are still being missed.
 More than 2000 houses were completely lost, many more are badly damaged.

-Four major fires are still burning, while 3000 firefighters trying to keep them within control lines.
+Four major fires are still burning, while 3000 fire fighters trying to keep them within control lines.

 Strong winds are expected for Monday and Tuesday.
 A total fire ban has been declared for March 2nd.
-For more information on fire bans visit the CFA website.

 I added this information box and protocol while the bushfires were still burning.
 Thankfully, the number of people who died have been revised down to 173 by the Victorian police on 30 March 2009.
 414 people were injured.
 Most people died in the Kinkglake/Whittelsea area.